henrik42/solo/README.md

 -- nice!

-[1] __TODO:__ Note: we have to look at classloaders since _Solo_ only works, if it accesses the __same__ log4j classes as the host application does.
+[1] __TODO:__ Note: we have to look at classloaders since _Solo_ only works, if it accesses the __same__ log4j classes as the host-application does.

 ## WAR Deployment